 Marc Wolin has extensive experience handling a broad range of business and complex litigation matters.
 Marc has represented companies of all sizes, government agencies, and institutions of higher education in class actions, business torts, insurance litigation, trademark litigation, shareholder disputes, whistleblower litigation, contractual disputes, employment litigation, and matters involving the Federal Communications Act and the Electronic Communications Privacy Act.

-In addition, Marc is a Trustee of multiple asbestos trusts and has been appointed as Special Counsel to Trustees in the United States Bankruptcy Court for the District of New Jersey.
+Marc is a Trustee of multiple asbestos trusts and has been appointed as Special Counsel to Trustees in the United States Bankruptcy Court for the District of New Jersey.

 Prior to joining Saiber, Marc served as law clerk to the Honorable Edward N. Cahn, Chief Judge, United States District Court for the Eastern District of Pennsylvania.